What is my level?

 - Produce clear, well-structured, detailed text on complex subjects, showing controlled use of organizational patterns, connectors and cohesive devices. " (CEFR)

-"- Understand with ease virtually everything heard or read.
+"- Understand with ease virtually everything heard or read like natives.

 - Summarize information from different spoken and written sources, reconstructing arguments and accounts in a coherent presentation.